Drive Modernization Part III 1305 to PowerFlex 525

 Download the parameters with either DriveExplorer™ (.csf) or DriveTools™ (.dno) and please observe Parameter 21.

-Document the control wiring on the 1305 to prepare for the proper landing on the PowerFlex 525 terminals.
-Please keep in mind Parameter 21 will determine the control strategy for the field wiring and its location on the PowerFlex 525.
-It is imperative to land the wires properly on the PowerFlex 525 and use the same control method as the 1305.
+Document the control wiring on the 1305 to prepare for the proper landing on the PowerFlex 525 drive terminals.
+Please keep in mind Parameter 21 will determine the control strategy for the field wiring and its location on the PowerFlex 525 drive.
+It is imperative to land the wires properly on the PowerFlex 525 drive and use the same control method as the 1305.